panoply/esthetic/docs/src/rules/liquid/delimiterPlacement.md

 :::

 The `inline` option will ensure that delimiters always start and end on the same line.
-Delimiters which have been forced onto newlines in the sample will be inlined when formatting.
+The option will strip newlines and whitespace sequences and use a single whitespace character as the separator.
+All delimiters which have been forced onto newlines in the sample will be inlined when formatting.

 ```json:rules
 {